The statutory condition of supervised legal practice

 (c) as a corporate legal practitioner or government legal practitioner, where the person engages in legal practice under the supervision of a person who holds, or is eligible to hold but is exempted from holding, an Australian practising certificate authorising the holder to supervise legal practice by others; or

-(d) in a capacity or in circumstances specified in the Legal Profession Uniform General Rules 2015 for the purposes of this definition;
+(d) in a capacity or in circumstances specified in the Uniform Rules for the purposes of this definition.

-As per the definition of “supervised legal practice” outlined above, it is clear that, as a minimum, the supervisor must hold a practising certificate which enables him/her to supervise legal practice of others.
-A practitioner cannot supervise legal practice of others if his/her practising certificate is subject to condition 2 (supervised legal practice) or a discretionary condition prohibiting supervision of others.
+As per the definition of “supervised legal practice” outlined above, it is clear that, as a minimum, a supervisor must hold an Australian practising certificate that authorises them to supervise legal practice by others.
+A supervisor cannot supervise legal practice by others if their Australian practising certificate is subject to condition 2 (supervised legal practice) or a discretionary condition prohibiting supervision of others.
 A Barrister is unable to supervise the legal practice of solicitors for the purpose of satisfying this condition.

-Rule 7 of the Uniform Rules provides guidance for law practice employees who are placed on secondment.
+Rule 7 of the General Rules provides guidance for law practice employees who are on secondment.

 What is the standard of supervision required?

-Rule 37 of the Australian Solicitors’ Conduct Rules 2015 provides
+Rule 37 of the Australian Solicitors’ Conduct Rules 2015 (NSW) provides that:

 “A practitioner should properly supervise all legal professional work carried out on their behalf.
 Vicarious liability aside, a practitioner’s legal and fiduciary duties to a client are not avoided or reduced by delivering that client into the care of an employee, whether or not that employee is legally qualified.
 The supervision required however varies according to the employee’s experience, qualifications and role and with the type and complexity of the work”.